Project-Counter/cop5/source/03-specifications/02-formats-for-counter-reports.rst

      - Examples

    * - Authors
-     - Authors of the work for which usage is being reported in the format *{author name}* (*{author identifier}*) with one OPTIONAL author identifier in the format *{namespace}*:*{value}*.
+     - Authors of the work for which usage is being reported, in tabular reports in the format *{author name}* (*{author identifier}*) with one OPTIONAL author identifier in the format *{namespace}*:*{value}*.
 Permitted identifier namespaces are ISNI and ORCID.
-A maximum of three authors should be included with multiple authors separated by semicolon-space (“; ”).
+A maximum of three authors should be included, in tabular reports with multiple authors separated by semicolon-space (“; ”).

-       Note that this element is only used in tabular reports, in JSON reports authors are represented as Item_Contributors with Type Author.
      - IR\ |br|\ |lb|
        IR_A1
      - John Smith (ORCID:0000-0001-2345-6789)